2026-2027 School Year

 Monday lectures will be applied in a Wednesday lab format where students will engage in experiments and activities designed to apply and enhance their understanding of lecture material.
 Students will be expected to complete all lab activities.

-Daily reading assignments will come from our text.
+Weekly reading assignments will come from our text.
 In an effort to stay current, the teacher will share relevant news articles that apply to our lesson.

 To be successful in this class: